mshalimay/CNN-Autoencoder-X-Ray-Recognition/Readme.md

 # Chest-X-Ray Compression and Classification with Deep Learning Models
 This repo implements Convolutional Autoencoders and CNNs for compression and disease identification of chest-x-ray images, using `TensorFlow`.
+The dataset can be found in this [link](https://www.kaggle.com/datasets/jtiptjchest-xray-pneumoniacovid19tuberculosis)

 # Codebase description
 - `./Autoencoder`: implementation of the `Autoencoder` class using `TensorFlow`